CitiesSkylinesMods/TMPE/README.md

 User manual: http://www.viathinksoft.de/tmpe/wiki

 # Changelog
+1.10.7, in development
+- Bugfix: U-turn routing is inconsistent on transport lines vs. bus paths (#137, thanks to @Zorgoth for reporting this issue)

 1.10.6, 05/24/2018
 - Updated for game version 1.10.0-f3
 - Accessibility: New option: Main menu size can be controlled